 New Technology: A Blessing For Discoveries About Teenage Brain Development

-Scientists, researchers and psychologists are now able to study the brain in unbelievable ways.
+Scientists, researchers and psychologists can now study the brain in unbelievable ways.
 This has led to more insight into child development and the development of the brain than ever before.
 My purpose for this post is to help you to understand teenage brain development and it’s effects on the child, so you can offer them empathy and realize that it is an important time for you to support your teenager and model dealing with emotions.

 The Teenage Brain Goes Through Intense Change

 As I mentioned in 7 Facts About Your Child’s Prefrontal Cortex That Are Gamechangers, the prefrontal cortex, the area of the brain that plays a huge role in all the processing, is not fully developed until the age 25.
 The teenage middle prefrontal cortex goes through a recalibration around age 14.
-This is why you may start to see the same behavior in your teenager that you saw when they were a toddler.
-To take it a step further, the limbic system, the area of the brain that controls emotions also undergoes major changes at the beginning of puberty.
+This is why you may see the same behavior in your teenager that you saw when they were a toddler.
+To take it a step further, the limbic system, the area of the brain that controls emotions, also undergoes major changes at the beginning of puberty.